Communist International: Comintern and the Great Purge

 The Popular Front era coincided with the Great Purge in the USSR (1936–1938), which had a devastating impact on the Comintern.
 Foreign communists and political émigrés in Moscow were heavily targeted.
 The repression was driven by Stalin's paranoia, xenophobia, and desire to eliminate all potential opposition, real or imagined.
 Leading Comintern figures like Piatnitsky, Kun, and Knorin were arrested and shot.
 Entire national sections, most notably the Communist Party of Poland (KPP), were accused of infiltration by enemy agents and dissolved by the Comintern in 1938.
 Thousands of foreign communists perished in the Gulag or were executed.
 Of the approximately 320 Comintern employees mentioned by name in a study by Brigitte Studer, nearly a third died violently, with 58 perishing in the Stalinist purges before 1945.
 Comintern officials like Dimitrov and Manuilsky were complicit in the purges, though Dimitrov also attempted to save some individuals.
 The Purge effectively paralyzed the Comintern apparatus and shattered any remaining illusions about its independence.

-Comintern in East Asia (1919–1939)
+Comintern in Asia (1919–1939)

-The Comintern's influence in East Asia was shaped by the context of colonialism, anti-colonial nationalist movements, and the predominance of rural economies.
+The Comintern's influence in Asia was shaped by the context of colonialism, anti-colonial nationalist movements, and the predominance of rural economies.
 While initial interest focused on Japan, the only industrialized nation in the region, it was in China that the Comintern had its greatest impact.